Grab life by the Handlebars

 Heck yea!
 The average person biking at a moderate effort burns about 650 calories per hour.

-Log in to your Dibs account, enter your beginning and destination locations and select the bike option.
-Not only will you receive directions for the safest route, but also the estimated time, distance and calories burned.
+Use the Vamos Mobility app and enter your beginning and ending destinations and select the bike option.
+Not only will you receive directions for the safest route, but also the estimated time and distance.

 Using those two legs of yours has been proven to help maintain a healthy weight, strengthen bones and muscles, improve your mood and prevent high blood pressure, heart disease and diabetes.
 It can also help you sleep better.
 So yea, walking is pretty great.